 Every year, the Norfolk Biodiversity Partnership organises the Community Biodiversity Awards to recognise outstanding community efforts to conserve biodiversity across Norfolk.

-In 2018 we were told that an Award would be made to All Saints Church, Hemblington under the Churchyards and Cemeteries Award Category for the innovative way the Friends group had approached conservation of the churchyards, taking professional advice and working with others.
+In 2018 the group was given the Churchyards and Cemeteries Award for the innovative way the Friends group had approached conservation of the churchyards, taking professional advice and working with others.